Divya-Maiya/SeeDb/README.md

 $ pip install -r requirements.txt
 ```

-To set the credentials for PostgreSQL, please navigate to `SeeDb/config/seedb_configs.ini` and enter the correct detail for the following:
+To set the credentials for PostgreSQL, please navigate to `SeeDb/config/seedb_configs.ini` and enter the correct details for the following:
 * seedb_user = \<enter postgres username>
 * seedb_password = \<enter postgres password>
 * basepath = /\<path to SeeDb>/SeeDb